What is the Scope of MBA in India?

 Executive MBA Syllabus in FMS

-In FMS, the executive MBA programme is designed to offer working professionals with enhanced managerial and leadership skills to impart knowledge without quitting their jobs.
+In FMS, the executive MBA program is designed to offer working professionals with enhanced managerial and leadership skills to impart knowledge without quitting their jobs.
 Here is the FMS executive MBA syllabus to look forward to:

 Semester